 - Remove the teff from heat after 15–20 minutes or when the water is completely dissolved.

-If you are new to cooking with teff, think of it as quinoa and experiment with my Top 21 Best Quinoa Recipes.
-Teff may need more water than quinoa when cooking so start by adding one cup of teff and three cups of water.
+Once you’ve prepared your batch, there are plenty of options for how to eat teff.
+If you are new to cooking with teff, think of it as quinoa and experiment with a few of the best quinoa recipes.
+Teff may need more water than quinoa when cooking.
+Start by adding one cup of teff and three cups of water.
 You will notice immediately that teff is smaller than quinoa, but it adds a filling and fluffy element to any dish.

-Teff is often compared to millet as well, so use my 24 Millet Recipes for inspiration too!
+Teff is often compared to millet as well, so try these 24 millet recipes for inspiration too!

-Teff porridge is a popular dish; you can make it the same way as my Quinoa Porridge, just keep an eye on the liquidity as you cook and remove the mixture from heat as soon as the liquid is evaporated.
+Teff porridge is a popular dish; you can make it the same way as quinoa porridge, just keep an eye on the liquidity as you cook and remove the mixture from heat as soon as the liquid is evaporated.

-Because the Ethiopian bread made with teff, called injera, already looks a bit like a pancake, trying my Quinoa Banana Oat Pancakes is a great way to experiment with this nutritious grain.
-This recipe is gluten-free, healthy and delicious!
+Because injera, the Ethiopian teff bread, already looks a bit like a pancake, trying quinoa banana oat pancakes is a great way to experiment with this nutritious grain.
+This recipe is gluten-free, healthy and delicious.

 Possible Teff Side Effects

-Teff is perfectly safe and nutritious when consumed in food amounts.
+However, for most people, teff is perfectly safe and nutritious when consumed in food amounts.
 It serves as a great alternative to wheat, and it boasts a ton of health benefits.
-If you are new to teff, start experimenting!
+If you are new to teff, start experimenting.
 You will love the flavor and texture of this traditional Ethiopian grain.

 Read Next: 10 Smart Grain & Sandwich Substitutes